bourguet/operator_precedence_parsing/README.md

 Some things I'll probably not do:

-- implement precedence climbing and Pratt.
+- (well I did!, still keeping this until I move or rewrite all the relevant information) implement precedence climbing and Pratt.
 After reading Pratt's paper, I think that implementing them would not bring me something over what I got from understanding [Andy Chu's implementation](https://github.com/andychu/pratt-parsing-demo).
 I had the mistaken impression that they were "just" replacing an explicit stack with the